 How Do You Connect a Hardware Synth to a DAW?

 Simply put, you just need an audio interface, and then you can plug the main output of your synth into an input on your interface.
 You need to check your DAW’s settings to ensure your interface is selected and that the right input is being used for recording.

 If you get it all right, you’ll be able to record your synth onto a track inside your DAW, seamlessly integrating it into your production workflow.

 DAW stands for Digital Audio Workstation, which is the software you use to produce music.
-Some of the most popular DAWs are Ableton Live, FL Studio, and Logic Pro.
+Some of the most popular DAWs are Ableton Live,

 How Do You Control a Synth With a MIDI?

 First you need a MIDI interface, but the good news is many audio interfaces include MIDI ports.
 You can also get dedicated MIDI -> USB interfaces but be wary of quality here as a cheap one can add too much latency or not handle all the MIDI messages you need to control your device.

 If you want to control your synth with MIDI from your DAW, make sure there is a MIDI cable connected to the MIDI out port on your interface, and plug the cable into the MIDI in port in your synth.
 You can then send MIDI out to your synth with your DAW and record the results on your audio track.

 You can also reverse this connection (plugging the MIDI out on your synth to the MIDI in on your interface) if you want to use your synth’s keyboard to control other synths in your DAW.